Paying too much on your mortgage?

 Points to consider when remortgaging

-If interest rates rise, remortgaging could be an attractive option for those home owners who currently have a tracker mortgage deal.
-By moving to a fixed rate mortgage deal, borrows can have the security of knowing exactly how much their mortgage payments are going to be each month.
+If interest rates rise, remortgaging could be an attractive option for those homeowners who currently have a tracker mortgage deal.
+By moving to a fixed rate mortgage deal, borrowers can have the security of knowing exactly how much their mortgage payments are going to be each month.

 Despite the potential savings, remortgaging is not always the most cost-effective option.
 One of the most important things to think about before considering remortgaging is the current value of your property in relation to its value when you bought it.

 If you are self employed remortgaging may present a number of unexpected challenges depending on how long you have been self employed and the nature of your work and income - speak to our mortgage team for advice on your options.

 If your property has dropped in value since you first took out a mortgage on it, you may be in negative equity, which means that you owe more on your mortgage than your house is worth.

 If you choose to remortgage while in negative equity, you will be required to pay the difference between the existing mortgage and the new mortgage.